Quick Answer

 - The practitioner completing Part B may default to clinical shorthand rather than functional descriptions

-For adults, the single most valuable piece of documentation is a full psychoeducational assessment from a registered psychologist.
-This testing measures actual cognitive performance, working memory, processing speed, sustained attention, and provides objective data to support the functional impairment claim.
+For adults, a full psychoeducational assessment from a registered psychologist can be especially useful.
+This testing measures actual cognitive performance.
+It can also document working memory, processing speed, sustained attention, and other data that support the functional impairment claim.

 What Documentation Strengthens an ADHD DTC Claim